SurajMS-P/SQL_P2_Zomato_Data_Analysis/README.md

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **Set up a retail sales database**: Create and populate a Customers, Restaurants, Orders, Riders, Deliveries database with the provided data.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the Customers, Restaurants, Orders, Riders, Deliveries data.

 ## Project Structure